Weighted least squares

-Weighted least squares (WLS), also known as weighted linear regression, is a generalization of ordinary least squares and linear regression in which knowledge of the variance of observations is incorporated into the regression.
+Weighted least squares (WLS), also known as weighted linear regression, is a generalization of ordinary least squares and linear regression in which knowledge of the unequal variance of observations (heteroscedasticity) is incorporated into the regression.

-WLS is also a specialization of generalized least squares.

-Introduction

-A special case of generalized least squares called weighted least squares can be used when all the off-diagonal entries of Ω, the covariance matrix of the errors, are null; the variances of the observations (along the covariance matrix diagonal) may still be unequal (heteroscedasticity).
+WLS is also a specialization of generalized least squares, when all the off-diagonal entries of the covariance matrix of the errors are null.

+Formulation

 The fit of a model to a data point is measured by its residual, $r_i$, defined as the difference between a measured value of the dependent variable, $y_i$ and the value predicted by the model, $f(x_i, \boldsymbol\beta)$: